|

 and

-3rd President of the U.S. b.
-1743
+3rd President of the U.S. b.1743

 14th Christiaan Huygens, Dutch mathematician, astronomer, physicist,

-14th Arnold J. Toynbee, British historian, author b.
-1889
+14th Arnold J. Toynbee, British historian, author b.1889

-15th Leonardo da Vinci, Italian artist, scientist, inventor b.
-1452
+15th Leonardo da Vinci, Italian artist, scientist, inventor b.1452

-15th Leonhard Euler, Swiss mathematician, physicist b.
-1707
+15th Leonhard Euler, Swiss mathematician, physicist b.1707

 16th Anatole France, French poet, journalist, novelist, Nobel laureate

-17th Thornton Wilder, American playwright, novelist b.
-1897
+17th Thornton Wilder, American playwright, novelist b.1897

-18/19th David Ricardo, British economist, member of Parliament b.
-1772
+18/19th David Ricardo, British economist, member of Parliament b.1772

-21st Peter Abelard, French philosopher, theologian, logician d.
-1142
+21st Peter Abelard, French philosopher, theologian, logician d.1142

 21st John Muir, Scottish-American naturalist, author,

-21st Max Weber, German political economist, sociologist b.
-1864
+21st Max Weber, German political economist, sociologist b.1864

-22nd Immanuel Kant, German philosopher b.
-1724
+22nd Immanuel Kant, German philosopher b.1724

-22nd Vladimir Lenin, Russian revolutionary, politician b.
-1870
+22nd Vladimir Lenin, Russian revolutionary, politician b.1870

-23rd William Shakespeare, English poet, playwright b.
-1564 & d.
-1616
+23rd William Shakespeare, English poet, playwright d.1616

-23rd Max Planck, German physicist, Nobel laureate b.
-1858
+23rd Max Planck, German physicist, Nobel laureate b.1858

-23rd Serge Prokofiev, Russian composer b.
-1891
+23rd Serge Prokofiev, Russian composer b.1891

-23rd Miguel de Cervantes, Spanish author, playwright d.
-1616
+23rd Miguel de Cervantes, Spanish author, playwright d.1616

-24th Edmund Cartwright, English clergyman, inventor b.
-1743
+24th Edmund Cartwright, English clergyman, inventor b.1743

-25th Oliver Cromwell, English soldier, statesman b.
-1599
+25th Oliver Cromwell, English soldier, statesman b.1599

-26th Marcus Aurelius, Roman Emperor, philosopher b.
-121
+26th Marcus Aurelius, Roman Emperor, philosopher b.121

-26th David Hume, Scottish philosopher, economist, historian b.
-1711
+26th David Hume, Scottish philosopher, economist, historian b.1711

 26th John James Audubon, French-American ornithologist, naturalist,

-27th Edward Gibbon, English historian, member of Parliament b.
-1737
+27th Edward Gibbon, English historian, member of Parliament b.1737

-27th Samuel F. B. Morse, American painter, inventor b.
-1791
+27th Samuel F. B. Morse, American painter, inventor b.1791

-27th Herbert Spencer, English philosopher, political theorist b.
-1820
+27th Herbert Spencer, English philosopher, political theorist b.1820

 28th Kurt Gödel, Austrian-American logician, mathematician,

-29th C. P. Cavafy, Greek poet, journalist b, 1863 & d.
-1933
+29th C. P. Cavafy, Greek poet, journalist b.1863 & d.1933

-30th Carl Friedrich Gauss, German mathematician, scientist b.
-1777
+30th Carl Friedrich Gauss, German mathematician, scientist b.1777

 |